 Tidjane Salaun Injury: Misses G League game with injury

-Salaun has been ruled out Tuesday for the G League Greensboro Swarm's game against the Osceola Magic due to an ankle injury.
+Salaun was inactive Sunday in the G League Greensboro Swarm's 115-110 loss to the Maine Celtics due to an ankle injury.

-Salaun was assigned to the G League on Sunday and was expected to play for the Swarm on Tuesday before suffering the injury.
-The Swarm's next game will come Thursday versus the Austin Spurs, though Salaun could be recalled by the Hornets before then.
+The rookie first-round pick hasn't appeared in a game for the Hornets since March 8 and most recently played for the Swarm on Friday, when he may have sustained the ankle injury.
+Salaun can be considered day-to-day until the Hornets provide more word on the extent of his injury.
+The 19-year-old forward has averaged 5.3 points and 4.2 rebounds in 19.1 minutes per game over 48 outings with Charlotte, but he's shot 31.9 percent from the field and 28.9 percent from downtown.

 Win Your League With RotoWire!